Jieiku/abridge/content/overview-abridge/index.md

 You can see a demo on [this page](https://abridge.pages.dev/overview-math/).

-For better performance I recommend only enabling math on a [per page bases in your post.md files](https://github.com/Jieiku/abridge/blob/master/content/overview-math.md?plain=1#L11-L13), instead of in your main zola.toml file.
+KaTeX is loaded automatically on pages or sections that use the `katex` component.
+No `math = true` setting is required.
+If you use raw `$...$` or `$$...$$` delimiters, enable `math_auto_render = true` for that page/section (or globally if desired).

 ### PWA, Progressive Web App {% raw %}{#pwa}{% endraw %}

 Abridge theme has PWA support.
 You can install the entire site as an app and have it work offline.
-To try it out simply use google chrome or your phone and go here: [abridge.pages.dev](https://abridge.pages.dev/)
+To try it out simply use Google Chrome or your phone and go here: [abridge.pages.dev](https://abridge.pages.dev/)

 If using Chrome on desktop then look at the end of the address bar for the install button.
 On Android you should get a popup to install, you can also install from the 3 dot menu in the top right corner.
 Once you have the PWA installed, you can go completely offline and you will still be able to browse or search the site!

 There is an npm script to generate the file cache list and minification `npm run abridge`.
 My [netlify.toml](https://github.com/Jieiku/abridge/blob/master/netlify.toml) file automatically runs this npm script during site deployment, so everything is automatic.
 If Zola was able to template a js file then it might be possible to generate the list of cache files dynamically at build instead of relying on node/npm.

 To use a specific list of files instead of all files edit the `pwa_BASE_CACHE_FILES` entry in `zola.toml`.
-If even a single file in the cache list is missing then it wont pre cache the list, so it will only cache as you browse.
+If even a single file in the cache list is missing then it won't pre-cache the list, so it will only cache as you browse.
 (If just initially setting up, test with only a couple pages.)

 The PWA feature is also easy to disable by simply setting `pwa = false` in `zola.toml`